temeddix/real-estate-analysis/README.md

 # Commands

 Make sure [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.
-These commands are exepected to be executed in the project directory.
+These commands are expected to be executed in the project directory.

 Create or update the conda environment.